friends-of-reactphp/mysql/README.md

 If the underlying database connection fails, it will reject all outstanding commands and will return to the initial "idle" state.
-This means that you can keep sending additional commands at a later time which will again try to open the underlying connection.
+This means that you can keep sending additional commands at a later time which will again try to open a new underlying connection.
+Note that this may require special care if you're using transactions that are kept open for longer than the idle period.

 Note that creating the underlying connection will be deferred until the first request is invoked.
 Accordingly, any eventual connection issues will be detected once this instance is first used.
 You can use the `quit()` method to ensure that the "virtual" connection will be soft-closed and no further commands can be enqueued.
-Similarly, calling `quit()` on this instance before invoking any requests will succeed immediately and will not wait for an actual underlying connection.
+Similarly, calling `quit()` on this instance when not currently connected will succeed immediately and will not have to wait for an actual underlying connection.

 Depending on your particular use case, you may prefer this method or the underlying `createConnection()` which resolves with a promise.
 For many